dortania/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.md

 * **AvoidRuntimeDefrag**: YES
   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
+* **EnableSafeModeSlide**: NO
+  * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: YES
   * Needed to remove write protection from CR0 register.
+* **ProvideCustomSlide**: NO
+  * Used for Slide variable calculation on UEFI platforms.
+The necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
+If the message is present, this option is to be enabled as well as `EnableSafeModeSlide`.
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses, required for Gigabyte boards to resolve early kernel panics